Chemicals in Makeup: Controversial Chemicals, Popular Alternatives, and How to Learn What You’re Putting on Your Face

-So... it makes sense to look at what your wearing, and understand what it is your putting on your skin.
+So... it makes sense to look at what you're wearing, and understand what it is you're putting on your skin.
 It can be vital to your understanding of skincare.

 Here's the good news: despite those crazy names, many of those ingredients are totally fine to wear for a great number of people.
 Many of the chemicals in makeup have scary-sounding names, but they're safe for use for many people (and that’s why so many people can wear makeups without any negative side effects).
 Other chemicals are a little more controversial, however, and their exact nature isn’t quite understood, so some people choose to avoid them.

 Below, we go reaaaaaaally in-depth (that's kind of our style) about the ingredients in your makeup.
 We'll talk about the types of chemicals in makeups, the controversial ingredients that a lot of people don't like, and alternative ingredients you can look for if you want to stay away from the controversial ones.
 We'll also talk about how to find "natural" beauty products, and discuss the true meaning behind some of the buzzwords used when describing natural makeups.

 There are two things we should mention before we jump in:

 1) We are not chemists.
 In fact, if you asked us for a thousand words that describe us, not a single one would be “chemist.”
 We are also not medical professionals.
 The post below is designed for informational purposes only, and if you are concerned about a skin condition or need medical advice of any kind, please contact a licensed medical professional and get the information you need.